Alexander Schapiro: Exile

 From 1923, Schapiro served on the Joint Committee for the Defense of the Revolutionaries Imprisoned in Russia and then on the IWMA's Relief Fund for Anarchists and Anarcho-Syndicalists Imprisoned in Russia.
 They sent numerous aid packages and letters of encouragement to anarchists in prisons and gulags in the Soviet Union.
 Schapiro and a group of exiles that also included Maksimov edited the anarcho-syndicalist newspaper Rabochii Put (The Workers' Way), the IWMA's Russian-language organ.
 It was printed on the presses of the German syndicalist journal Der Syndikalist with financial support from the IWMA and secretly distributed in Russia.
 It ran for six issues from March to August 1923.
 Schapiro used the journal to expound on the lessons he drew from the Russian Revolution.
 According to him, anarchists reacted to the revolution in two ways, both of them partly counter-revolutionary.
 The first position was taken by the Soviet anarchists who regarded dictatorship as a necessary transitional phase on the way to a stateless society.
 The second held that the revolution must be immediately fully anarchist and therefore resorted to militarism like Nestor Makhno.
 He concluded that anarchism could only overcome such problematic reactions by giving more attention to a theory of the revolutionary process rather than the ideal of a post-revolutionary society.
-Schapiro repeatedly criticized Makhno und his movement, the Makhnovshchyna, as "non-anarchist" or "war anarchism".
+Schapiro repeatedly criticized Makhno for his movement, the Makhnovshchyna, as "non-anarchist" or "war anarchism".
 Schapiro met Makhno when the latter stayed in Berlin for a few weeks in 1925 and the dispute repeatedly escalated into shouting.

 In April 1932, Schapiro was elected to the secretariat of the IWMA again, having left in 1925.
 With initially around 1.5 million workers organized in the IWMA's member organizations, it quickly declined in large part due to government repression and it had less than half a million members by its own estimates in 1929–1930.
 This number grew at once when democracy was restored in Spain and the Spanish affiliate of the IWMA, the National Confederation of Labor (CNT), was able to operate openly, becoming the IWMA's largest member organization.
 In December 1932, Schapiro went to Barcelona on behalf of the IWMA in order to set up its Iberian organization.
 The CNT was beset by internal turmoil, divided between the more moderate leadership, known as the treintistas, and the Iberian Anarchist Federation (FAI), which was established in 1927 to ensure that anarchist principles were strictly followed.
 Schapiro was tasked with mediating the conflict between the FAI and treintistas.